 There are about 600 mint species to choose from, grow which one you like most!

-Mint can tolerate some shade outside but it needs a minimum 3-4 hour of direct sunlight to grow well.
+Mint can tolerate some shade outside, but it needs a minimum 3-4 hour of direct sunlight to grow well.
 Choose a location where this can receive that much sun and proper air circulation.
-Near a window or door, if you can keep it on a windowsill or on a balcony it would be best!
+Near a window or door, if you can keep it on a windowsill or a balcony, it would be best!

 Also Read: Windowsill Herb Garden

 Quality potting mix that is light and soilless is what you need to grow mint indoors.
 You can also make it yourself:

 - Combine 4-6 parts peat moss, 1 part perlite and 1 part vermiculite.
 If adding nutrients, blend 1/2 cup each bone meal, oyster shell lime (raises pH) and cottonseed meal/canola meal per 8 gallons of potting mix.

 - Follow this basic recipe– Add 1 part peat moss or coco peat, 1 part perlite (sand if you don’t have access to perlite), 1 part compost, 1 part sterile garden soil (optional).